oracle-livelabs/apex/online-bookstore-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

 ## Task 1: Create Web Credential

+In this task, you will generate an API key in Test Mode on the Razorpay dashboard and use it to create a web credential in your workspace for secure authentication and seamless integration of the demo payment gateway.

 1. Login/Signup to your Razorpay Dashboard [console](https://dashboard.razorpay.com/signin?screen=sign_in).

 2. Select the **Test** mode from (Test or Live) to generate the API key.